 Current, detailed information about the academic program, field experience, and professional credentials is available from program chairs.
-At Cambridge College regional locations that offer SOPC programs, information is available from the director.
+At Cambridge College regional locations that offer SOPC programs, information is available from the SOPC coordinator or site director.

 All students are responsible for: